Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Experiments

-The experimental results on unlearning effectiveness are shown in Table~\ref{table-performance}.
-Thanks to its theoretical guarantee of exact unlearning, our ACU achieves optimal zero values across all metrics, indicating that the unlearned model produced by ACU is identical to the re-trained model.
+As demonstrated in Table~\ref{table-performance}, we first measure the differences of all methods from the re-trained model using several metrics: model parameters gap $\Delta_\text{Params}$ ($\text{L}_\text{2}$ Norm), retained set accuracy gap $\Delta_\text{Retain}$, forgetting set accuracy gap $\Delta_\text{Forget}$, test set accuracy gap $\Delta_\text{Test}$, and the MIA indicator gap $\Delta_\text{MIA}$, to comprehensively compare their unlearning capabilities.
+Thanks to its theoretical guarantee of exact unlearning, our ACU achieves optimal zero values across all metrics, indicating that the unlearned model produced by our ACU is identical to the optimal re-trained model.
 In contrast, due to the baselines' inherent reliance on approximate unlearning, they exhibit non-zero values across various metrics.

-Notably, their performance tends to be inconsistent across different metrics of evaluation.
+Notably, the baselines' performance tends to be inconsistent across different metrics.
 For example, on the CIFAR-100 dataset, Finetuning achieves favorable results on $\Delta_\text{Test}$ and $\Delta_\text{Forget}$, yet fails to maintain competitive performance on $\Delta_\text{Retain}$.
 This phenomenon is reasonable, as approximate unlearning often entails trade-offs: insufficient unlearning may leave residual influence from the data that should have been forgotten, while excessive unlearning may damage unrelated knowledge.
 Such imbalances lead to partial effectiveness, i.e., strong performance on certain metrics, but degradation on others.
-In comparison, our ACU can achieve exact unlearning without any trade-off, enabling it to maintain optimal performance across all unlearning effectiveness metrics.
+In comparison, our ACU can achieve exact unlearning without any trade-off, enabling it to maintain optimal performance across all metrics.